opentok/accelerator-core-android/README.md

                        name("Tokboxer").build(), true);
 ```

-In the other hand, screesharing with a customer capturer can be achieved using:
+Screesharing with a customer capturer can be achieved using:

 ```java
 mWrapper.startPublishingMedia(new PreviewConfig.PreviewConfigBuilder().